Asia » India » Rajasthan » Jodhpur - 27 February 2017

 I was also privileged to meet Thakur Puran Singh - the Rajput lord of Khejerli village - and spent an hour or so consuming numerous cups of water and tea with him and elders from the village seated cross-legged and bare-footed on the floor of his home.
 It was a most enjoyable way to learn more about the life of the Bishnoi people.

 The tribes live peacefully among other less wealthy communities, Hindu and Muslim alike.
 These latter are mainly potters making a variety of clay pots for cooking and water storage, and weavers who laboriously make cotton and wool rugs (durries) on small hand looms.
-These latter usually involve two people taking a month to make an average-sized rug using a hand loom - and all done from memory without a pattern.
+It usually involves two people taking a month to make an average-sized rug using a hand loom - and all done from memory without a pattern.

 If you ever plan a similar independent tour, contact Kuldeep Singh Ranawat who calls himself The Real Village Safari (Mobile: +91 09928826921); he speaks quite good English and is well-known to these local people.
 His presence opened many doors for me.